Best Friend Grazing Muzzle FAQ’s

-Muzzle Size Fits Standard Grazing & Cribbing (circumference x depth) Deluxe Grazing (circumference x depth)
+Muzzle Size Fits Standard Grazing & Cribbing (circumference x depth) Deluxe & Have a Heart Grazing (circumference x depth)

 Some Useful Reading: